-3.121.
+3.114.
 Though national practices vary, the regulatory body should carry out authorization in several stages for complex facilities or activities, usually an application being required for each stage, Appendix 2.
 For nuclear facilities or industrial irradiators and facilities for industrial radiography, nuclear medicine and radiotherapy, the regulatory body may require a multistage process of authorization (e.g. it may require the submission of an application to construct before construction can begin).
 The regulatory body may also prohibit the procurement of nuclear material or radiation sources (including their import) until a particular stage of construction has been completed and the safe and secure storage of nuclear material or radiation sources can be ensured.
 The authorization process should be subdivided into various steps (which may be determined by the lifecycle stages or be at specific points in a particular lifecycle stage) and the regulatory body should require additional information before the authorized party is given authorization to move from one step to the next.

-- 3.122.
+- 3.115.
 The authorization process should be understood by the parties concerned and should be predictable (i.e. well defined, clear, transparent and traceable).
 The authorization process should be established in a systemic way to facilitate efficient progression of regulatory activities.
-The steps of the authorization process should be discrete and should follow a logical order. - 3.123.
+The steps of the authorization process should be discrete and should follow a logical order. - 3.116.
 In developing an authorization process, consideration should be given to adoption or adaptation of 'pre-licensing' processes, for example, steps that provide for early approval of sites and advance certification of standardized plant designs for authorization for construction and operation of a complex facility or activity.
 Such a licensing process may help to minimize duplication of effort through the different steps and may allow for some steps to be conducted in parallel.
-It also provides for a clear division of responsibilities, at the various steps, between regulators, vendors and authorized parties; gives the public opportunities for early participation; and ensures that the most important safety issues are dealt with properly in the pre-licensing phase.
+It also provides for a clear division of responsibilities, at the various steps, between regulators, vendors and authorized parties; gives the public opportunities for early participation; and ensures that the most important safety issues are dealt with properly in the pre-licensing phasestage. - 3.117.

-3.124.
 The authorization process, and in particular an authorization (licence) renewal process, should be carried out in a very transparent manner, providing opportunities for communication with the public and their involvement.
 In some Member States the authorization renewal process is carried out in a transparent manner.
 The regulatory body should consider holding meetings with interested parties providing information on the authorization renewal processes.
-Some meetings should be held in the vicinity of the facilities to provide the public with information on the initial licence application and subsequent renewal processes, solicit input on the environmental review and to provide the results of the regulatory body inspections.
+Further information on communication and consultation with interested parties is provided in a later section.